-

 2025.04.11 What we know about the Social Security Administration listing thousands of living immigrants as dead - AP

-AP explains the implications of this tactic and the consequences of losing access to a Social Security number.
-Individuals without a Social Security number cannot legally obtain employment, collect Social Security benefits or certain government benefits, and may even become cut off from banks or other basic services.
+AP explains the implications of this tactic and the consequences of losing access to a Social Security number (SSN).
+Individuals without a SSN cannot legally obtain employment, collect Social Security benefits or certain other government benefits, and may become cut off from banks or other basic services.

 Go to article